roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![Graphic Card Covers on the Computer Case](./img/graphic-card-covers.jpg "Graphic Card Covers on the Computer Case")
 <div class="image-title">Graphic Card Covers on the Computer Case</div>

 GPU ports are HDMI and DP with mocks to protected them from the dust.
 On the left side of the I/O steel plate you can see two teeth that helps to mount the graphic card.

+Make sure **use one of these ports to connect your monitor**.
+HDMI port on the motherboard may not work properly.

 ![Gigabyte Aorus RTX 3070 Master Ports](./img/gigabyte-aorus-master-rtx-3070-ports.jpg "Gigabyte Aorus RTX 3070 Master Ports")
 <div class="image-title">Ports on Graphic Card</div>